felizz/Facebook-Live-Poll/README.md

 2. Go to Repo Directory : cd Seanote

-3. Install Dependencies : npm install (make sure node & npm is available at default environment)
+3. Install Dependencies (make sure node, npm and bower is available at default environment)

+npm install
+bower install (will trigger task gulp scripts:vendors:compile as postinstall job)

-4. Start the server : npm start
+4. Start the server

+npm run webpack
+npm start

-The server is running by default at localhost:3000
+The server is running by default at localhost:6565

 ### Contribution guidelines ###

 * Using pull request for contribution to project so that other can review your changes as well
 * Keep PR small & reviewable
-* Never Copy-and-Paste code
+* Do review all Copy-and-Paste code.
+Never assume that they work as expected
 * Stick to Code Convention
 * Do have unit test case for your complicated implementation of biz logics.